-- Investment decisions (cash value, internal interest rate) - Interest yield and risk (portfolio theory) - Capital costs during insecurities (CAPM, APT) - Corporate governance, agency problems and behavioral finance
+- Investment decisions (cash value, internal interest rate) - Stock and Bond Valuation - Interest yield and risk (portfolio theory) - Capital costs during insecurities (CAPM, APT) - Corporate governance, agency problems, behavioral finance and market efficieny

 Participants of this partial module are able to analyze and judge price movements on the financial and other asset markets.
 They should be able to independently valuate stocks and bonds under standard prerequisites with the help of widely-used practical models.
 Furthermore, the participants will learn to correctly apply methods of capital asset pricing to analyze portfolio decisions as the consideration of risks and return assumption and to distinguish between systematic and diversifiable risks.